-From 26 September 2019, a new road rule will commence to improve the safety of emergency services personnel, tow truck operators and breakdown assistance providers working on the road, as well as the people they are helping.
+A road rule change improved the safety of emergency services personnel, tow truck operators and breakdown assistance providers working on the road, as well as the people they help.

 All motorists must also give way to any person on foot in the vicinity of a stationary tow truck, breakdown assistance or emergency vehicle displaying flashing lights.
 Motorists must not increase their speed until they are a sufficient distance past all the vehicles and people involved.

 After a crash, you should stop immediately in a safe position away from traffic.
 Dial Triple Zero (000) for police or emergency services if:

 - Anyone is injured or trapped

 - Police are needed to direct traffic or deal with hazards